FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargecategory.md

 separately from usage-based charges, to separate taxes that may require special handling, or to apply finer-grained allocation logic to purchases or adjustments.

-The ChargeCategory column MUST be present and MUST NOT be null or empty.
+The ChargeCategory column MUST be present and MUST NOT be null.
 This column is of type String and MUST be one of the allowed values.

 ## Column ID